 Investigating the Soft Skills

-While a resume can demonstrate the hard skills of the candidate, it can be inadequate in showing the soft skills.
+While a resume can demonstrate the candidate’s hard skills, it can be inadequate in showing the soft skills.
 However, having soft skills, like teamwork, leadership, communicative skills, flexibility, problem-solving, adaptability, and interpersonal skills, is also equally important.
-So, during the interview, you should question the candidate’s soft skills as well.
-You need to remember that these soft skills are the keys for the staff to work more efficiently.
+So, during the interview, you should also question the candidate’s soft skills.
+You must remember that these soft skills are the keys for the staff to work more efficiently.

 Questioning the Curiosity

 Another skill that every cyber security expert needs to have is curiosity.
 Information security is a constantly evolving field.
 Thus, to stay up-to-date, experts must keep up with the developments.
 You should ask the candidate the way he or she follows the developments and how he improves his skills.
 After hiring, you can arrange regular employee training and encourage your employees to attend information security events by giving out tickets.

 During staffing an information security expert, you should also question the flexibility and persistence of the candidate.
 To prevent data breaches, cyber security experts might work for long hours.
 By informing the candidates about this matter and learning whether they are okay with this, you can overcome this challenge during staffing.
 In addition, if the candidate keeps suggesting automized solutions for this kind of situation, this is a bad sign for flexibility.

 Staffing a cyber security expert might be challenging in some aspects.
 That’s why before this procedure, you should be conscious of the obstacles you might experience.
 By recognizing the challenges and their solutions, you can recruit the expert you are looking for.
 Since cyber security is a wide field with many branches, researching this subject matters.